-You can customize Liabilities section as required.
+You can customize the Liabilities section as required.

 3. Owner’s Equity

-Another very important head in the balance sheet is owner’s equity.
+Another very important head in the balance sheet is the owner’s equity.
 Your assets should be equal to total liabilities and owners’ equity.

 We use the term Owner’s equity when the company is a sole proprietorship.
 Shareholders’ equity is used when it is a corporation.

-In simple terms, Owner’s Equity is the claim on the assets of a business.
+In simple terms, the Owner’s Equity is the claim on the assets of a business.
 Those Assets which remain after deducting liabilities.